 Studying for Your Inspection: What Are Home Inspectors Not Allowed to Do?

-If you are about to get a home inspection, you’re on the home stretch of buying your new home.
+If you’re about to get a home inspection, you’re on the home stretch of buying your new home.
 The home inspection process — from hiring a qualified inspector to reading the inspection report — can be a nerve-racking time, but rest assured that good home inspectors are very thorough, detail-oriented, and well-trained, and they have most likely been in the business for long enough to know what they’re doing.

-Licensing requirements for home inspectors vary state by state, so it’s important to choose an inspector who is a part of a recognized inspection association, like the American Society of Home Inspectors (ASHI), the International Association of Certified Home Inspectors (InterNACHI), or a similarly qualified professional.
+Licensing requirements for home inspectors vary state by state, so it’s important to choose an inspector who is part of a recognized inspection association, like the American Society of Home Inspectors (ASHI), the International Association of Certified Home Inspectors (InterNACHI), or a similarly qualified professional.
 A good home inspector will work within their scope of practice — meaning, they’ll do everything that they’re supposed to do, and nothing that they aren’t allowed to do.

 When it comes to your home inspection, you probably have a lot of questions.
 One enormous question: What are home inspectors not allowed to do?
 After consulting with experts, we compiled a list of things to expect from your inspection, including what home inspectors are and aren’t allowed to do.